contanpe/PSCI/Theory Paper.md

       Step 3:
       h = 0.927809 * 7.1428 times 10^{-34}s = approx 6.626 times 10^{-34}J/s

 What happened here?!
-By adding the time pulse (Explained before as raw energy) we got Planck!
+By adding the time pulse (Explained before as raw energy per second, or frequency) we got Planck!
 How the hell did we get Joules per second???

 Planck's constant was formulated as part of Max Planck's successful effort to produce a mathematical expression that accurately predicted the observed spectral distribution of thermal radiation from a closed furnace (black-body radiation).[7]
 This mathematical expression is now known as Planck's law.
+Pre-Planck physics assumed energy exchange between matter and radiation was continuous, leading to the ultraviolet catastrophe (infinite energy at high frequencies).

+#### PSCI Resolution:

+The Plenum’s fractal-eulerian geometry (ϕ, e) and τ-pulse impose discrete action thresholds:

+Standing Wave Requirements: Energy modes in blackbody cavities are constrained by the Plenum’s icosahedral-dodecahedral lattice geometrical requirement (static term e{iϕ}).
+Only standing waves matching the lattice’s 144° symmetry survive.

+      E_n = n * h * ν = n * (e^2 / ε_0) * τ * ν
+      where n is an integer (discrete fractal recursion level, novelty).

+τ-Pulse Cutoff: High-frequency particles (ν > τ⁻¹) exceed the Plenum's novelty-injection rate, causing destructive interference in the particle itself and causing implosion.
+This limits energy density per particle:

+      u(ν) ∝ ᵥ³ / (e^(hν/kT) - 1)

+This means that if two standing wave nodes collide, since they do not have self-stable geometry, they simply implode and destroy eachother, liberating energy.
+A particle to achieve some degree of stability requires a minimal neutrino amount of 3.
+The exponential decay term (e^(-hν/k_BT)) arises from τ-modulated novelty flux, preventing divergence.
+Lower-frequency modes align more often with ϕ^n fractal memory patterns, amplifying their survival probability (Planck distribution’s peak).

 ![imagen](https://github.com/user-attachments/assets/f0aeaab5-6f0f-4854-8449-fa27ec019e59)

+From here we can draw a reduced constant, which is the modern one:

+(Reduced) h = h / (2π) ≈ 1.054 × 10^(-34) J·s

 #### The Speed of Light